zeapoz/xrpl/SPEC.md

     The node should be able to accept connections after such a request.
     These tests attempt a handshake with long 'User-Agent'/'Server' headers and ensures that the connection is rejected.
 Then, it attempts a normal connection and ensures that the connection is established.

+### ZG-RESISTANCE-002

+    The node rejects various random bytes post-handshake.
+    The test sends random bytes of variable length (between 1 and 65536) 20 times in a row.
+    The random values are generated using rand_chacha for performance benefits and ease of use.

+    <>
+    -> random bytes

+    Assert: The node is disconnected after sending random bytes